 “Our approach is to distribute data to people more broadly,” Hård tells Digital Trends.
 “You need to democratize A.I.”

 The reason for this, says Hård, is that A.I. technology can give those who have it absurd amounts of power over the information we can access, and the ways we access that information.
 And unless we start to spread the good word of A.I. to a greater portion of the public, the only ones who will gain the power inherent in this technology are large, profit-hungry corporations.

-“If A is just in the hands of very large corporations, they could suddenly gain huge power from that,” says Hård.
+“If [A.I technology] is just in the hands of very large corporations, they could suddenly gain huge power from that,” says Hård.
 “So you need to distribute it more evenly, so that it’s a more-fair competitive landscape.